apache/datasketches-website/docs/ThetaSketchSetOpsAccuracy.md

 The mean estimate from the intersection sketch will be 4/.001 = 4K.
 This happens to be correct using this hand-wavy analysis but in general is a random result with a variance.
-The proof that the estimate will be unbiased is in the attached <a href="SketchEquations.pdf">Sketch Equations</a>.
+The proof that the estimate will be unbiased is in the attached
+<a href="https://github.com/DataSketches/DataSketches.github.io/blob/master/docs/SketchEquations.pdf">Sketch Equations</a>.

 The RSE of a sketch with only 4 values is ~ 1/sqrt(4) = .5 or 50% error.
 This is considerably larger than the RSE of either <i>S<sub>A</sub></i> or <i>S<sub>B</sub></i>,